Mozgalice

 Designing for Serbian

 Building a word game for Serbian isn't straightforward.
-The language has diacritics (č, ć, š, ž, đ), digraphs that act as single letters (lj, nj, dž), and two scripts (Latin and Cyrillic).
-Word frequency and morphology are different from English.
+The language has diacritics (č, ć, š, ž, đ), digraphs that behave as single letters (lj, nj, dž), and two scripts, Latin and Cyrillic.
+Word frequency and morphology look nothing like English, so you can't port an English wordlist approach and call it a day.
+Getting the letter handling right was a real chunk of the game logic.

 How it's built

-A CloudFront Function blocks requests for future puzzle dates, so you can't peek ahead even though the files are pre-built.
+The one clever bit: a CloudFront Function blocks requests for future puzzle dates, so you can't peek ahead even though tomorrow's puzzles are already built and sitting in the bucket.

 The three games